 Maryland Speeders Can Serve a Jail Sentence In VA For Reckless Driving

 The Virginia reckless driving law for speeding is a very serious law with very serious consequences.
-This often comes as a surprise to many Maryland motorists because Maryland is fairly lenient on speeders.
+This often comes as a surprise to many Maryland motorists traveling on Virginia interstates because Maryland is fairly lenient on speeders.
 Virginia code 46.2-862 is the most commonly enforced Virginia reckless driving law.
-This law criminalizes speed where the speed evidence is either 20 miles per hour above the posted speed limit or in excess of 80 miles per hour.
+This law criminalizes speed where the speed evidence is either 20 miles per hour above the posted speed limit or is in excess of 85 miles per hour.

 In Maryland, minor traffic violations can be disposed of through what the Court calls “probation before judgment” (PBJ).
 PBJ essentially means that although you admitted you were guilty, or there were sufficient facts to find you guilty at a trial, the judge does not enter a final judgment of “conviction” in the case.
 The charge will not appear on your regular driving record, no demerit points will be assessed; however, the event will likely appear on the Maryland PBJ record.

 The Maryland Point System